renatobacchi/PST/README.md

 You will need Quest.ActiveRoles.ADManagement Snap-In to use this tool.
 It can be downloaded here: https://software.dell.com/register/71110/

+Then you will need to place the appropriate culture folder in the same directory as the .exe

 If anyone has ideas, input or wants to help you are very welcome.
 ATM I programm this all by myself, and I am not even good at programming.
 You will see this if you look at the code :-)